 Semantic inference or inference over the Semantic Web is a process by which new data is added to a dataset, created from the existing data.
-That’s why it’s so powerful—no extra data has to be collected to produce new insights.
+That’s why it’s so powerful—no extra data has to be collected to produce new knowledge and insights.
 These insights come in the form of new relationships, providing connections in the data that were previously unobserved.

 Inference relies on two tools, ontologies and rules.
 The former describes the structural model of the data, how its layered into classes and sub-classes etc., and the latter dictates the laws which the data must obey.
 If those sound as if they overlap, that’s because they do—they share a great deal of functionality.
 An ontology will tell you that the countries in a continent are a sub-set of all the countries, and a rule will tell you that a city in a country must also be in that country’s continent.